Devlin DeFrancesco: FIA Formula 3

 In 2019, DeFrancesco contested the inaugural FIA F3 championship, with Trident Racing.
 He did not score throughout the year and finished 25th.

-In February 2020, it was announced that Devlin would rejoin Trident Racing for a second year in the championship, but he was forced to withdraw from the season amongst fears of COVID-19, DeFrancesco being immunocompromised.
+In February 2020, it was announced that DeFrancesco would rejoin Trident Racing for a second year in the championship, but he was forced to withdraw from the season amongst fears of COVID-19, DeFrancesco being immunocompromised.

 Asian Formula 3

 DeFrancesco took part in a partial 2019/20 F3 Asian Championship certified by FIA campaign with Absolute Racing, finishing seventh in the championship with three podiums.

 WeatherTech SportsCar Championship

 DeFrancesco raced in the WeatherTech SportsCar Championship, joining the grid for the 2018 24 Hours of Daytona.
 He finished sixth on debut, and returned for the ‘Petit Le Mans’ event at Road Atlanta in October, finishing in ninth place.

-2019 saw Devlin return to the Daytona 24 with JDC MotorSports.
+2019 saw DeFrancesco return to the Daytona 24 with JDC MotorSports.
 Alongside teammates Misha Goikhberg, Tristan Vautier and Rubens Barrichello, the race ended early ahead of the 22nd hour of racing due to heavy rainfall, which placed the car in fifth place at the flag.